Phillip S. Jarvis

 -

 Career Conversations.
-Ontario is investing up to $14 million in 2024-25 to provide career conversations with adults working in in-demand jobs in their region to all Grade 9 and 10 students.
+Ontario is investing millions again in 2025-26 to organize career conversations with adults working in in-demand jobs in their region for all Grade 9 and 10 students.
 The Ministry of Education selected the Halton Industry Education Council to coordinate this unprecedented initiative through Ontario Career Lab.
-As an honourary HIEC team member, I'm helping strategize how career coaches working in high-demand economic sectors will complement the work of guidance teacher-counsellors, community organizations, and parents for 315,000 students.
+As an honorary HIEC team member, I'm helping strategize how career coaches working in high-demand economic sectors will complement the work of guidance teacher-counsellors, community organizations, and parents for over 300,000 students.

 -